ravil-gasanov/ravil-gasanov.github.io/_posts/2023-01-14-Minimum-Description-Length.md

 ## Introduction

 Minimum Description Length (MDL) principle is similar to the age-old concept of Occam's razor.
-Just like Occam's razor, which states that the simplest explanation is often the best, MDL states that the best model is the one that is the shortest, yet still accurately describes the data.
+Just like Occam's razor, which states that the simplest explanation is often the best, MDL states that the best model is the simplest one, that still accurately describes the data.

 Unlike the Occam's razor, MDL is not just a heuristic, but a well-founded mathematical concept with a solid theoretical motivation.